gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 Adding unit tests was trivial in Rust compared to C++ and as a result people would write a lot more of them.
 Built-in support for tests is expected in 2024 by developers.
 I don't think one single C++ test was written during this rewrite, now that I think of it.

-Everyone was really satisfied with the tooling, even though having to first do `rustup target add ...` before cross-compiling tripped up a few people, since in Go that's done automatically behind the scenes (I think one difference is that Go compiles everything from source and so does not need to downloed pre-compiled blobs?).
+Everyone was really satisfied with the tooling, even though having to first do `rustup target add ...` before cross-compiling tripped up a few people, since in Go that's done automatically behind the scenes (I think one difference is that Go compiles everything from source and so does not need to download pre-compiled blobs?).

 Everyone also had an easy time with their text editor/IDE, Rust is ubiquitous enough now that every editor will have support for it.

 All the tooling we needed to scan dependencies for vulnerabilities, linting, etc was present and polished.
-Shoutout to `osv-scanner` from Google, which allowed us to scan both the Rust and C++ dependencies in the same project (and it evens supports Go).
+Shootout to `osv-scanner` from Google, which allowed us to scan both the Rust and C++ dependencies in the same project (and it evens supports Go).

 As expected, developers migrating C++ code to Rust code had a breeze with the Rust code and almost every time asked for assistance when dealing with the C++ code.
 C++ is just too complex a language for most developers, especially compared to its alternatives.

-CMake/Make/Ninja proved surprinsingly difficult for developers not accustomed to them, but I mentioned that already.
+CMake/Make/Ninja proved surprisingly difficult for developers not accustomed to them, but I mentioned that already.
 I think half of my time during this rewrite was actually spent coercing all the various build systems (Bazel/Xcode/CMake/cargo/Go) on the various platforms into working well together.
 If there is no one in the team who's really familiar with build systems, I think this is going to be a real challenge.

 So, I hope this article alleviated your concerns about rewriting your C++ codebase.
-It can absolutely be done, just pick the right programming language for you and your context, do it incrementally, don't overpromise, establish a rough roadmap with milestones, regularly show progress to stakeholders (even if it's just you, it helps staying motived!), and make sure the team is on-board and enjoying the process.
+It can absolutely be done, just pick the right programming language for you and your context, do it incrementally, don't overpromise, establish a rough roadmap with milestones, regularly show progress to stakeholders (even if it's just you, it helps staying motivated!), and make sure the team is on-board and enjoying the process.

 You know, like any other software project, really!